Psychonoclast/PocketPals/README.md

 // early release notes //

 Pokémon do not have conversations yet, to check their inventory or give them orders, use "Ctrl+Space" when adjacent to them.

 I've given some Pokémon tackle which normally do not have these moves.
 I have done so temporarily until I implement more moves.
-All Pokémon have Night Vision.

 Pokémon and their attacks are not yet balanced.
 Just like CoQ itself, balance will be in a state of flux and some Pokémon will naturally have an advantage in-game.